arcana-lab/heartbeatcompiler/README.md

 - `SMALLE_GRANULARITY`: the minimal remaining iteration size for a loop to enable heartbeat promotion.
 The default is `2`.

 ### Chunksize options
 The chunksize option can be supplied in a per-loop-level manner such as `CHUNKSIZE_0` for level 0, `CHUNKSIZE_1` for level 1.
 Depends on the number of levels a loop nest has.
 If not supplied, the compilation uses the default chunksize provided in `heartbeat.config` per benchmark folder.
+Setting chunksize value to `0` means don't apply chunking (zero overhead).

 ### Benchmark-specific options
 The following benchmarks have specific compilation options